omarelweshy/blog/_posts/2021-10-07-how-to-manage-dotfiles.md

 There are alot of Dotfile Managers out there, for example [atlassian](https://www.atlassian.com/), [yadm](https://yadm.io/) and more [here](https://dotfiles.github.io/utilities/).
 I prefer the scratch way.

 First of all, you should [Create a new repository](https://github.com/new) on GitHub named `.dotfiles` and clone it in the $HOME directory where you will host your dotfiles.
-Clone your repo to the `.dotfiles` folder
+Clone your repo to the `.dotfiles` directory

 SSH